danielbui12/danielbui12/src/assets/data/polkadot-xcm-growth.md

 ### Definition

 XCM (Cross-Chain Messaging) is a crucial component of the Polkadot ecosystem, enabling seamless communication and interoperability between parachains.
-It's the set of rules messages or the "parachain native language" spoken between different channels.
+It's the set of rules messages or the "common language" spoken between different channels.

 <alert type="secondary">
 ⚠️ XCM is just a language, not a protocol that responsible for transporting messages.